apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Republicans attack Tim Walz's handling of 2020 George Floyd protests**
+**Starliner crew may stay in space until February as NASA weighs SpaceX option**

-You can read more about it [here](https://news.google.com/rss/articles/CBMiWkFVX3lxTE5DaEg0bGVoLWdMV2Uza2lybEYtT0ZKNDRBYURWbkltOER1bHNZeVBqM3pxcU8tS2h0QWpEbUJKamJLcTVWdEFxXy1QdFNDbE5kSW8yWmRuSVVnUdIBX0FVX3lxTFBhSVU1a1F4a0pUdEVXX1l1ZHlJZldZTk04TDgwdWpRSWFfeGxoSUVfa25VdzE5cTgxd3ZHcDRZd0VoV04yVHZOaHZkdDg3ZW9OTm9yeUpnLTdSTzBYZEM0?oc=5).
+You can read more about it [here](https://news.google.com/rss/articles/CBMihwFBVV95cUxNN3FkWThyTnlrTXJXUG5oUjQtdW5Cbl9iRjNMRTNHVk5nMldoSDMySDF1Q19YVC15aXg2ZTlBX0JZZlB2RlRWQWdKeXZ6OFFDaDdLSXhnMTFpQnBBYVRDMVhBOWhKZHpxTWsteS1UamRjTlF5VlczRXZKVmdBSlliR1RadUN5UDA?oc=5).

 ## Requirements
 - Python 3.8